Dyalog/ride/docs/customising_your_session.md

 - renamed
 - deleted

-Changes do not take effect until the next time a Dyalog Session is started through the RIDE.
+Changes do not take effect until the next time a Dyalog Session is started through the Ride.

 ### Trace/Edit Tab